Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Methods

-To update the action space in GRL, a library building algorithm that leverages a program synthesis framework inspired by~\cite{DiscoveringQuantumCircuits_Sarra_2024, DREAMCODER_Ellis2020DreamCoderGG} is employed.
-The algorithm analyzes the top-$k$ PQCs to identify and extract common, useful gate sequences and structures.
+To update the action space in GRL, a library-building algorithm that leverages a program synthesis framework inspired by~\cite{DiscoveringQuantumCircuits_Sarra_2024, DREAMCODER_Ellis2020DreamCoderGG} is employed. {The algorithm analyzes the top-$k$ PQCs to identify and extract recurrent gate sequences}.
 The PQCs are expressed as programs in a typed-$\lambda$-calculus formalism~\cite{LAMBDA_pierce_types_2002}, where the gates act as functions that take a quantum circuit and the target qubits as inputs and return the updated PQC with the gate applied.
 For example, a function that applies an $X$ gate on the first qubit and then a controlled-$Z$ gate can be represented as

 where $I_2$ is a 2-qubit empty circuit.
 Each circuit program is organized into a syntax tree.
 The algorithm decomposes each circuit into fragments, i.e. sets of operations, and looks for the most common fragments in the input set.
 We use the fragment grammar formalism to evaluate each fragment's usefulness based on a grammar score.
 In this context, a grammar $g$ consists of elementary gates (primitives) with usage probabilities estimated from the given set of $k$ top circuits.
-The grammar score function prioritizes grammars that are most likely to produce effectively the given set of circuits, while balancing complexity.
+The grammar score function prioritizes grammars that are most likely to effectively produce the given set of circuits while balancing complexity.

-We then modify the action space of the RL agent by adding the highest scoring fragments, which are expected to help find more compact PQCs with a smaller number of gates.
-In our experiments, we show that, although the library is built upon problems that are small and simple, these libraries generalize effectively and can be utilized to \textit{gadgetize} RL and solve harder instances of the given problem iteratively.
-For further details on grammar scoring, fragment grammar structure, and hyperparameter settings, refer to Appendix~\ref{app:library-algorithm}.
+We then modify the action space of the RL agent by adding the highest-scoring fragments, which are expected to help find more compact PQCs with a smaller number of gates.
+In our experiments, we show that, although the library is built upon problems that are small and simple, these libraries generalize effectively and can be utilized to GRL and solve harder instances of the given problem iteratively.
+For further details on grammar scoring, fragment grammar structure, and hyperparameter settings, refer to Supplementary Note 3 in Supplementary Information.